InfraForge-7X/ai-infra-summit-2026/docs/architecture.md

 ---

+## Open Questions / To Confirm With Team

+- [ ] Current status of Task #2 (Shared Data Models) and Task #6 (Decision Engine) —
+      needed before this doc can describe *implemented* (vs. planned) behavior in detail
+- [ ] Preferred location for this file in the repo (`/docs/README.md` vs root `README.md`)
+- [ ] Whether Dashboard section should stay high-level here or link out to a separate doc once built

+---
-*This document reflects only what is defined in Blueprint v1.1 and the verified repository state at the time of this update.
-No implementation results beyond that state have been assumed or invented.*
+*This document reflects only what is defined in Blueprint v1.1.
+No implementation details or results beyond what is stated above have been assumed or invented.*